SupremeDevice/tvbrosbox/README.md

 C. Optional Hardware
 1. 1k resistor (For the directory enable feature)
-2. A 104 capacitor (For the directory enable feature)
-3. A 3 pin sliding switch (For the directory enable feature)
+2. 3 3 pin sliding switch (For the directory enable feature)
 4. A micro usb to usb female connector (External USB port)
-5. A short HDMI extension cable (External hdmi port)
-6. A push button (For turning on/off screen, will probably work only for the 2.8 in screen with PWM shorted to GPIO 18)
+5. A push button (For turning on/off screen, will probably work only for the 2.8 in screen with PWM shorted to GPIO 18)
-7. A 5W mono speaker (For sound if your screen has no speakers)
+6. A 5W mono speaker (For sound if your screen has no speakers)
-8. A 1K ohm potentiometer (For adjust sound outputted on the speaker
+7. A 1K ohm potentiometer (For adjust sound outputted on the speaker
-9. A PAM8302 board (For amplifying the mono sound that will be output by the speaker)
+8. A PAM8302 board (For amplifying the mono sound that will be output by the speaker)
+9. A USB mosfet relay (Allow pi to power on/off an external screen)
+10. 2 USB C female breakout boards
+11. 2 USB A female breakouts board

 Absolute minimum would probably be like:
 A portable monitor (with speakers, power and volume control) connected to the Pi via HDMI.
 Both are powered separately or portable monitor powers Pi itself.

+D. Minimum Software installed
+1. omxplayer
+2. omxplayer-wrapper
+3. ffmpeg (For ffprobe)